h-kok/GCP-react-app/README.md

 ### 19/04/23

--   Initialise firestore
+-   Initialise firestore in app
 -   Create functions to fetch data from database
 -   Create option component for sizes, colours

 ### 20/04/23

--   Add onclick function to 'like' and 'add to cart'buttons in product page to update database -
+-   Add onclick function to 'like' and 'add to cart' buttons in product page to update database

 ### 21/04/23

 -   Add carousel feature to homepage.
--   Add NavLink feature to carousel images.
+-   Add NavLink to carousel images.
 -   Add colour and size option values to product page.
 -   Sync colour selection with image displayed in product page.

+### 23/04/23

+-   Add default values to select elements in product page.
+-   Track item quantity through state and disable btn if no items available.
+-   Track cart items state between page refreshes by adding session storage.
+-   Add function to remove item button to remove item from session storage and from page.

+### 24/04/23

+-   In product page, 'item unavaiable' function/message was being triggered after trying to immediately add the same item to cart even though items were available.
+Fixed by removing quantity state from useEffect parameter.
+-   Cart not displaying correct total (lagging behind by 1 item removal), as state of cart items was not updating after removing item.
+Fixed by moving setCartItem function from App to cart page.
+-   Add increment and decrement function to quantity btns in cart card and linked available quantity to firestore.
+-   Add Navlink to cart images.

-### 22/04/23
+### 25/04/23

--   Cart page, track state
+-   Fix bug that allowed adding duplicate items to cart by creating if check to onclick function in product page.
+-   Add styling components.

 ## What did you struggle with?

 -   What?
 Why?
 How?
 -   usestate, useeffect, usecontext
 -   carousel - accessing items passed down as props but async, created useeffect to store value of promise so could access it.
+-   Storing cart item state between page refreshes.
+Explored local storage method and implemented this to track state of cart items.
+-   Try to add same product twice -> error
+-   sometimes btn will disable after add item.